5 Ways to Protect Your Dachshund’s Paws This Winter

 Tip: Don’t risk it, keep outside potty breaks and walks limited when it’s cold outside.

-When it’s too cold to go outside for a walk or playtime, your doxie still needs a way to burn off that extra energy or they will get bored and destructive.
-Here are some tips to help your dog stay active and exercised this winter.
+When it’s too cold to walk, your little long dog still needs a way to burn off that doxie energy or they will get bored and destructive!
+Here are some tips to help your pup stay active during the winter.

 Using a dog puzzle or IQ dog toy will increase their excitement to learn by including yummy treats with playtime.